dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ![Baseline visuals from the web](../../assets/images/../../../assets/images/Writings/Grid/baseline.png) Some visuals to illustrate baselines, from [Ellen Lupton's website](http://thinkingwithtype.com/grid/)

-#### 8 Point Grid method
+#### 8px Grid method

-This method means using multiples of 8 to define the dimensions, padding, and margin of your design elements.
-Designers tend to prefer this 8 scale system over other scales (5,6,7,10) for a couple of reasons:
+This method uses multiples of 8 to define your design elements' dimensions, padding, and margin.
+Designers tend to prefer this 8px scale over other scales (5px, 6px, 10px) for a couple of reasons:

 - Eliminates guesswork and decision fatigue while designing and developing
 - Simple multiple, easily divisible, and scalable